UniMath/agda-unimath/src/foundation/isolated-elements.lagda.md

 ## Properties

-### A element is decidable if and only if the constant map pointing at it is decidable
+### An element is isolated if and only if the constant map pointing at it is decidable

 ```agda
 module _